ocaml-ppx/ocamlformat/README.md

 OCamlFormat is influenced by and follows the same basic design as `refmt` for [Reason](https://github.com/facebook/reason), but outputs OCaml instead of Reason.

-This tool is not able to deal directly with Reason code (`*.re`/`*.rei` files), but it is possible to first convert these files to ocaml syntax using `refmt -p ml` and then running `ocamlformat` on this output.
+This tool is not able to deal directly with Reason code (`*.re`/`*.rei` files), but it is possible to first convert these files to OCaml syntax using `refmt -p ml` and then running `ocamlformat` on this output.

 ## Community